The Main Event (Australian game show)

 The Main Event was a weekly hour-long Australian game show that aired on the Seven Network from 1991 to 1992.
 The show was hosted by Larry Emdur, with Don Blake and Niel Chantler as announcers.

-The series was created by former football player Craig Johnston, who was also listed as "Creative Director" in the ending credits.
+The series was created by former soccer player Craig Johnston, who was also listed as "Creative Director" in the ending credits.

 Game play

 Two teams (one red and one yellow), each consisting of three celebrities in the studio and up to four family members at home, compete against each other to earn points.
 The team with the highest point score wins the game and a brand new car.

 The number of points available is announced at the beginning of each round.

 Round One

 The first round is made up of several different mini-games that are presented in various playing orders.

 What do you know?

 The two teams race on the buzzers to answer.
 The first team to buzz in and answer correctly earns points.
 An incorrect answer locks out the team from further clues and gives the opposing team a chance to see the remainder of clues and answer.
 No penalty for an incorrect answer.
 There was only one buzzer per team.
 Team members who buzz in must answer individually and cannot confer with their partners.
 Questions in this round fit the following categories: